rajveerjat/rajveerjat.github.io/_pages/teaching.md

 <div class="teach-wrap">

 <p class="teach-intro">Teaching sits at the center of how I think about economics.
 I've taught across econometrics, finance, and development, both at the undergraduate and graduate level.
-I find teaching a therapeutic activity — a way of passing on the knowledge I've learned to the next generation, and a commitment I feel toward society.
-A meaningful share of what I earn from teaching also goes back to society, through donations to NGOs and taxes that fund public goods.</p>
+I find teaching a therapeutic activity and a way of passing on the knowledge I've learned to the next generation.
+A meaningful share of what I earn from teaching goes back to society, through donations to NGOs and taxes that fund public goods.</p>

 <div class="sec-title"><h1>UC Berkeley</h1><div class="rule"></div></div>